 HS-1 Cafe Bar & The Boatshed

-Set in the castle grounds and another popular music venue location.
-The Woodlands Centre sells light meals along with coffees and cakes.
+Here, you’ll find the Woodlands Centre selling light meals along with coffee and cakes.

 Part of the Caladh Inn, Eleven is a carvery and buffet offering a variety of cuisines.
 Great for larger groups, good value for money and I have always enjoyed our visits there.